cemreefe/cemreefe.github.io/source/posts/2024/10/16/moonscript.md

 ### Python is slow, and not portable

 Python programs **do not compile** into binary require the Python runtime to be installed on your computer to be run.
-The fact that people would require to install python to run the programs I wrote was weird concept to me, a nerd who ahd spent some of his finest hopscotching years writing C++ on Visual Studio and sending his programs to classmates to wow them (never worked).
+The fact that the people I sent my code to would be required to install python to run the programs I wrote was a weird concept to me, a nerd who had spent some of his finest hopscotching years writing C++ on Visual Studio and sending programs to classmates to wow them (never worked).
 The fact that I could not Pwn my schoolmates did not make much sense to me.
 In addition, the Python runtime is notoriously slow, and energy inefficient.
-This is the reason that if you have bootstrapped your startup with Python, and your computational complexity is above the O(n) line, boy do I have some stories with you.
+This is why if you have bootstrapped your startup with Python, and your computational complexity is above the O(n) line, I have some bad news for you.
 I am sure this is a common topic of discussion among many startup engineers, and you'll wish you never went anywhere near the scaly serpent.

 ### Lua is fast, and portable